SMA Healthcare

 Daytona Beach, FL 32114

-The Volusia County Crisis Stabilization Unit and Detoxification Services is a short-term residential facility for individuals dealing with a mental health and substance abuse crisis.
+The Volusia County Crisis Stabilization Unit and Detoxification Services is a short-term residential facility for adults dealing with a mental health and substance use crisis.
 Individuals receive medication appropriate to their needs, individual and group counseling, and discharge planning toward the next appropriate level of care.

-Our Crisis Response Team cares for individuals of all ages in Volusia and Flagler counties who are feeling depressed, alone, suicidal, or bullied.
-If you or someone you know is feeling or experiencing any of these issues, they do not have to go through this alone.
+Our Crisis Response Team cares for individuals of all ages in Volusia and Flagler counties who are experiencing any kind of mental health crisis.
+If you or someone you know is struggling, they do not have to go through this alone.
 We can help and are here for them 24/7.
 We encourage any individual who needs our help to call our Helpline at (800) 539-4228.

 BEACH House